Find out about some of Canada’s major student cities…

 There’s plenty on offer for city slickers too in this cosmopolitan and vibrant town.
 Canada’s third-largest metropolis, Vancouver consistently features in lists of the world’s most livable cities – and has become one of Canada’s best-known and most-visited cities.
 Cultural offerings include three prominent theatre companies, the Vancouver International Film Festival, and a vibrant and diverse music scene.

-Prominent universities in Vancouver include the University of British Columbia, (ranked 49th in the 2013/14 QS World University Rankings, Canada’s third highest entry) and Simon Fraser University (244=).
-Neighboring Vancouver Island, meanwhile, hosts the University of Victoria (321=) and Vancouver Island University.
+Prominent universities in Vancouver include the University of British Columbia, (ranked 43rd in the QS World University Rankings 2014/15, Canada’s third highest entry) and Simon Fraser University (222=).
+Neighboring Vancouver Island, meanwhile, hosts the University of Victoria (290=) and Vancouver Island University.

 If you like picturesque historical cities, you can’t really do much better than Quebec City.
 Founded in the early 17th century, Quebec is the capital of the province with which it shares its name, and of French-speaking Canada as a whole.
 Its Old Town, with pretty cobbled streets surrounding the striking Château Frontenac and the only preserved city ramparts in North America, is a UNESCO World Heritage Site, and Quebec as a whole is full of historic and architectural interest.
 In fact, there are 37 National Historic Sites of Canada in Quebec City and its enclaves.

 But of course Quebec is not just a giant museum – it’s very much a living and changing city.
 Again, there’s no shortage of things to do here, in terms of both nightlife and culture, and the city is especially known for its colorful Winter Carnival, lively gay scene, and intimate live music venues.